euphorie/osha.oiradoc/manuals/editor2.rst

 * **Hyperlink (to a website):**
     First type the text on which you would like to apply the hyperlink, for example: 'Also see this website'.
     Subsequently you select the text (by dragging the mouse).
 You then click on the button with the chain icon in the formatting bar.
-    A new screen will then open:
+    A new window will then open, while the rest of the screen appears greyed out:

     .. figure:: images/editor/editor_8_place_a_link.png
       :align: center